sdrobert/pydrobert-pytorch/docs/source/cli.rst

     --num-workers NUM_WORKERS
                           The number of workers to spawn to process the data.
 0 is serial.
-Defaults to the CPU count --chunk-size CHUNK_SIZE
+Defaults to the CPU count --mp-chunk-size MP_CHUNK_SIZE
-                          The number of utterances that a worker will process at once.
+                          The number of utterances that a multiprocessing worker will process at once.
 Impacts speed and memory consumption.
-    --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
-The default is to wait indefinitely.
     --textgrid-suffix TEXTGRID_SUFFIX
                           The file suffix in tg_dir indicating a TextGrid file.
     --tier-name TIER_NAME
                           The name to save the tier with --precision PRECISION
-                          Default precision with which to save floating point values in TextGrid files
+                          Precision with which to save floating point values in TextGrid files
     --quiet               If set, suppresses warnings when lengths cannot be determined
     --force-method {1,2,3}